 That's no longer the case.

 The M offers an 18MP image sensor, 1080p video recording, and a high-resolution touch screen LCD.
 Nikon introduced its first DIL camera last year with the J1, and now Canon has joined the mix.
-DIL cameras continue to grow in popularity, and having Canon on board will only enhance this type of camera technology.
+Mirrorless cameras continue to grow in popularity, and having Canon on board will only enhance this type of camera technology.

-The Olympus PEN E-PL3 digital interchangeable lens camera attempts to bring advanced photography options into a camera body more similar to a point and shoot model.
+The Olympus PEN E-PL3 mirrorless digital interchangeable lens camera attempts to bring advanced photography options into a camera body more similar to a point and shoot model.

 The E-PL3, which sometimes is called the PEN Lite, includes a tiltable 3-inch LCD, which is handy for shooting odd-angle photos.
 It offers 12.3 megapixels of resolution with a CMOS image sensor, and it can shoot at up to five frames per second.
 The PEN Lite is available in a variety of body colors, depending on where it's sold in the world.